 The more positive content you have out there about your company, the more it combats negative or defamatory content.
 Over time, your social media profiles, blogs, and other websites will show up in your search results which can combat any negative or unwanted content.

 Content suppression can be tricky if you are not sure how to do it.
 It can also be time-consuming and not all business owners have the extra time to generate their own content.
 If you run into this problem, consider hiring a professional who specializes in online reputation management.
-For anyone interested in online reputation management services, we recommend checking out our article on the subject, “How Expensive is Brand & Reputation Monitoring?”
+For anyone interested in online reputation management services, we recommend checking out our article on the subject, “Online Reputation Management Costs“.

 Respond to the Negative Content Respectfully & Professionally